MortezaSalimiMoghaddam/fpga-projects/README.md

 Is a BCD to binary converter that can handle transformation of numbers up to 99 which are fiven in BCD.

 ### project1_extended
-Provides you with the code of project one which has been edited so that in can get the job done using only one process statement which means that code is fully synchronous, given we have only one clock in this project. it's also been edited so that it takes only one input and seperates all the two consecutively presented numbers and operates on them
+Provides you with the code of project one which has been edited so that the whole circuit system is implemented sequentially.

 ### project_Data_Width_Converter_1
 Takes in 20-bit inputs and gives 64-bit outputs.
 This project exercises some of the concepts of CDC and timing